abpframework/abp/docs/en/Community-Articles/2024-02-12-Global-Error-Handling-in-Angular/POST.md

 ![toast-gif](show-toast-2.gif)

 -   See, we catch the error and handle it.
--   In this case we know where the error will be throwed.
-Most of the time we wont know where the error will be appear.
-Should we cover entire application with try-catch blocks? of course not 😀
+-   In this case, we know where the error will be thrown.
+Most of the time we won't know where the error will appear.
+Should we cover the entire application with try-catch blocks?
+Of course not 😀
 -   **We are going to handle errors globally**.
 Angular provides a great way to do it.
-Lets do it step by step;
+Let's do it step by step;

-### 1.Create an **service** and implements the **`ErrorHandler`** interface.
+### 1.Create a **service** and implement the **`ErrorHandler`** interface.

 ```ts
 import { ErrorHandler, Injectable, inject } from '@angular/core';